When CVs are scattered across folders and systems, RFP responses depend on memory and shortcuts rather than real capability data.

 What is missing is not another CV tool, but a live inventory of skills and capabilities.
 What consulting firms actually need is not a choice between a CV builder and a CV database, but a single source of truth for consultant skills and capabilities.
 That source must be structured, current, and trusted.
 It should reflect skills gained through real project work, validated over time, visible in the context of availability and demand, and able to generate client-ready CVs when required.

 This is the problem MuchSkills set out to solve.
 Over time, working closely with consulting and professional services firms, we developed an approach that treats skills, certifications, and experience as living data rather than static documents.
-From that foundation, CVs can be generated when needed, combining up-to-date skills profiles with the core information clients expect, such as work experience, education, roles, and certifications.
-We refer to this solution as CV Inventory.
+From that foundation, CVs can be generated when needed, combining up-to-date skills profiles with the core information clients expect – work experience, education, roles, and certifications.
+We refer to this solution as CV Inventory, built specifically for consulting and professional services firms responding to RFPs, tenders, and bids.

-Think about what customers of consulting companies are actually trying to buy.
+Think about what clients of consulting firms are actually trying to buy.

 They are buying skills.
 More specifically, they are buying the skills and capabilities of people who can solve their specific problems, using the right methods and tools, based on real experience.